-While there are some clear benefits to transactional leadership, many of the benefits fall to the employer rather than the employee.
-Transactional leadership is generally more beneficial to businesses than it is to individuals or teams.
+While there are some clear benefits to transactional leadership, many of them fall to the businesses and employers rather than the individuals or teams that work for them.

 This leadership style cares more about short-term gains and the here and now rather than building happy, healthy, and reliable teams that are intrinsically inspired to do their best.